-In a study of Adobe Experience Manager Sites, a hybrid CMS, IDC3 notes that the most significant In a study of Adobe Experience Manager Sites, a hybrid CMS, IDC notes that the most significant driver of value is that the solution "enables individuals and teams responsible for creating and delivering digital content."
+In a study of Adobe Experience Manager Sites, a hybrid CMS, IDC notes that the most significant driver of value is that the solution "enables individuals and teams responsible for creating and delivering digital content."

-ii.
 High-speed Hybrid.

 The primary reason companies move to a headless CMS is that it allows developers to use the tools they want, such as React or Angular, to quickly and efficiently create interactive and engaging digital content.
 But what often gets overlooked in the excitement of headless CMS is the ongoing management and upkeep of content.